NuclearInstruments/SCISDK/docs/README.md

 ```
 Buffer parameter is the buffer that has been allocated in the previous example

 You can find more examples in each component description page and in the [examples folder](https://github.com/NuclearInstruments/SCISDK/tree/master/examples)

 ## 9 Use in LabView
 You can use SciSDK in LabView with a [wrapper library](https://github.com/NuclearInstruments/SCISDK/tree/master/wrapper/LabView)

-To use this wrapper library you must have SciSDK installed on your computer

 SciSDK can be included in Labview in different ways:

 ### 9.1 Install automatically with SciSDK setup
-When you're installing SciSDK with the installer you can check the option `Add to Labview` (you need to have LabView installed), this will copy the SciSDK labview library inside the `user.lib` directory in LabView installation folder.
+When you're installing SciSDK with the installer you can check the component `Labview wrapper library` to install the Labview wrapper library, this will copy the SciSDK labview library inside the `user.lib` directory in LabView installation folder.
 When you restart Labview VIs will appear in functions palette under User Libraries section.

 ### 9.2 Manually add VIs to palette
 To install SciSDK manually you need to follow this steps: